-This course gives an overview of the structure of the simple English sentence; it concentrates on the noun phrase and the verb phrase.
+This course gives an overview of the simple English sentence.
 This course will help students understand the system of the English language and the rules that govern the system.
 Grammar will be taught in a holistic context.
-In other words, each grammar point will be taught within a thematic unit; students will learn the vocabulary associated with that them and practice the grammar through a series of written and oral projects that form part of each unit.
+In other words, each grammar point will be taught within a thematic unit.
+Students will practice the grammar through a series of written and oral projects that form part of each unit.
 (1.4)